temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 3. Can you get Retirability from the CLI?

-## Part D: Add Another Worker Using Version Sets
+## Part C: Add Another Worker Using Version Sets

 1. Lastly, you'll experiment with Version Sets using the CLI rather than the SDK.
-In Part B, you used `client.UpdateWorkerBuildIdCompatibility()` to update your Task Queue with new a Worker Version.
+In Part A, you used `client.UpdateWorkerBuildIdCompatibility()` to update your Task Queue with new a Worker Version.
 You can accomplish the same thing by running `temporal task-queue update-build-ids` with matching parameters.
-2. Assume you are adding another new Worker Version that is compatible with the Version that you added in Part B. To do this, try running:
+2. Assume you are adding another new Worker Version that is compatible with the Version that you added in Part A. To do this, try running:

    ```shell
    temporal task-queue update-build-ids add-new-compatible \